ayankhanakaak/2D-to-3D-Photo-and-Videos/README.md

    Horizontal pixel shift based on depth map.
 Default is **15**.
    Larger values = stronger 3D effect, but too large can look uncomfortable.

-The app will print progress every 50 frames and save the output video next to your input:
+The app will show live progress and save the output video next to your input:

 - **Anaglyph:** `output_anaglyph_video-<n>.mp4`
 - **SBS:** `output_sbs_video-<n>.mp4`